bicarlsen/obsidian_image_caption/README.md

 ![[my_long_photo|autox200]]
 ```

 You can now resize both internally and externally embeded images with caption.
-However, delimeters must be used to distinguis the caption text if it is present.
+However, delimeters must be used to distinguish the caption text if it is present.

 e.g. If `"` is the caption delimeter.